swanduron/smartfan/README.md

 - The setting can be saved
 - The easy way to identify the FAN or sensors which one of them has hardware failure

+# Usage
+The board can be used below ways:
+1. GPU fan speed management
+2. Pump speed of the external liquid cooling system
+3. The same usage is familiar to me

 # Board picture
 ![Board](Media/IMG_1095.jpg)